Cathexis (Star Trek: Voyager)

-"Cathexis" is the 13th episode of Star Trek: Voyager, a science fiction television show that ran from 1995–2001.
+"Cathexis" is the thirteenth episode of Star Trek: Voyager.
 Part of the Star Trek franchise, it features a starship from the United Federation of Planets (aka The Federation) stranded on the other side of the Galaxy that must make its way home as it encounters aliens and various phenomena.
 On board a mixture of Federation, Maquis, and alien crew members live and work.
+The episode aired on UPN on May 1, 1995.

 This episode had a Nielsen rating of 6.4 when it was aired in 1995.